 Active revision means doing more than sitting in a room, alone, re-reading notes.
 Unfortunately our survey revealed that this is still a very popular form of revision for our students.
 However, while it does have a place, other forms of revision often help students improve their retention and exam technique far more effectively.

 So that you may best support your son or daughter with their exam preparation we wanted you to be aware of some of the strategies that students have been shown in assemblies.
-Students have been emailed slides providing more detail on each of the following:-
+Students have been given information on each of the following:-

 Quizzing - using different question types, e.g. comprehension, cued recall, multiple choice (effective when revising with others)